phamanhtai0410/ICTTM-adam_datalake/crawlers/india/README.md

 # India Company Crawler

-This Python script crawls the Zauba Corp website to extract company listing data from pages pertaining to companies registered in Kanpur, India.
+This Python script crawls the Zauba Corp website to extract company listing data from pages pertaining to companies registered in India.

 It uses the Cloudscraper library to perform HTTP requests with randomized user-agent headers and TLS/SSL protocols to bypass certain anti-bot protections.
 Proxies are also cycled randomly for each request to avoid detection.